malthejorgensen/blagblogblag.com/_drafts/2016-03-11-Remote-debugging-with-rpdb2.md

 output from regular-old `pdb` (and won't be able to interact with it meaningfully).

+**Update**: I later found out that the easiest way to debug this situation, is `python -u -m pdb myscript.py | cat -u`, leaving you with the normal `pdb` prompt while also having piped output. (the `-u` is for unbuffered output)

 _rpdb2 to the rescue!_ `rpdb2` allows remote debugging -- meaning that you
 can debug from a different process and thus a different terminal window.